eldevmo/portfolio/_posts/2021-05-02-ShopifyDataScienceInternChallenge.md

 **b.
 What metric would you report for this dataset?**

 **I chose to report RPV (Revenue_Per_Visitor) since this gives a better idea of the overall health of a eCommerce store**<br>
-**RPV is a metric where Conversion rate and Average order value are combined, RPV = Total Revenue / Total Unique Visitors**
+**RPV is a metric where Conversion rate and Average order value are combined, RPV = Total Revenue / Total Unique Visitors**<br>

 **Calculated Revenues for each shop to get RPV**<br>
 **Shop id 78 has the max. revenue, $2263800, which seems much higher than other shops**